angelajt/heartbot/README.md

 ### Application Entrypoint (`main.py`)

-This script starts up the FastAPI application defined in `api.py`.
-`api.py` in turn calls `heartbot.py`, as mentioned above.
+This script starts up the FastAPI application defined in `api.py`. `api.py` in turn calls `heartbot.py`, as mentioned above.

 ### Conversational Agents

 Conversational Agents provides only the LLM functionality that `heartbot.py` depends on.
-The Heartbot application itself is in `heartbot.py`.
+The Heartbot library itself is in `heartbot.py`.

 ### API Container